Striking French workers disrupt flights, schools

 “There are other issues ahead: unemployment insurance, pension reform, the matter of public services,” Mailly said.

-Additional reporting by Caroline Pailliez; Writing by Richard Lough; Editing by Richard Balmforth
+Additional reporting by Caroline Pailliez and Emmanuel Jarry; Writing by Richard Lough and John Irish; Editing by Richard Balmforth